Sibo-Ding/eco395m-midterm-project/README.md

 Sentiment scores were calculated using textblob library, works were analyzed by polarity which is the emotional tone measured by values of -1 and 1.
 Shakespeare was balanced and later works where happier

+### Limitations of the data
+1. The number of texts is limited.
+We only scrape 15 works.
+2. We only control the time that works were published.
+Further research can focus on other aspects (e.g. genres).

+### Limitations of the analysis
+1. We only use term frequency (Bag-of-Words) to convert textual data to numerical data.